 In my experience, situational depression is nearly universal within the human condition, which means that if this is something you are currently experiencing, you have company—and a lot of potential support.
 Unfortunately, however, since this type of depression is so common, many people consider themselves experts on the subject and feel emboldened to give unsolicited advice to anyone they hear is struggling with “depression.”

 Much of the time, the well-intended advice provided by those who have only experienced situational depression is not only vague and unhelpful but sometimes it can actually make a person feel more depressed.
 Friends and family members may say: “Stop feeling sorry for yourself and move on.”
 Or “So many people have it much worse than you!”
-This only makes individuals with more severe forms of depression likely to feel worse, not better.
+This only makes individuals with more severe forms of depression feel worse, not better.
 In lieu of statements like these, depressed individuals often prefer that a loved one follows the advice from the 12-step tradition: "Don't just do something; sit there."